Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Sensitivity of Double Beta Decay Experiments

 Following our statistical approach, using the experimental setups and NME scenarios described above, we estimate the sensitivity to $a_\nu$ at 90\% CL for a given scalar mass $m_S$.
 The result is shown in Fig.~\ref{fig:sensitivity-scalar}.
 The coloured blue, green and red regions at its top would be excluded by the existing searches at GERDA~II, KamLAND-Zen and NEMO-3, respectively.
-The maximally testable $m_S$ is determined by the isotopes $Q$ value and the minimum usable $T_\text{min}$ of the given experiment, $m_S < Q - T_\text{min}$.
+The maximally testable $m_S$ is determined by the isotope's $Q$ value and the minimum usable $T_\text{min}$ of the given experiment, $m_S < Q - T_\text{min}$.
 Thus, despite NEMO-3 having the smallest exposure, it still provides a relevant constraint due the large $Q$ value of $^{100}$Mo.
 As mentioned, for the future searches, we take a pessimistic and optimistic set of NMEs, corresponding to the blue, green and red bands for LEGEND-1000, nEXO and CUPID, respectively.
 In addition to the higher exposures, we also take a uniform value of $T_\text{min} = 100$~keV, e.g., extending the sensitivity of CUPID to $m_S \lesssim 2.9$~MeV.
 We note that the sensitivity to scalar emission $0\nu\beta\beta S$ (massive Majoron) was estimated in \cite{Brune:2018sab} but only taking into account the phase space suppression of the total $0\nu\beta\beta S$ decay rate due to a massive scalar.
 We here instead include the spectrum shape as well.
 Specifically, as $m_S$ increases, the phase space is suppressed and the $0\nu\beta\beta S$ spectrum shifts to lower electron energies, becoming more similar to SM $2\nu\beta\beta$ decay, see Fig.~\ref{fig:spectra}.
 We thus see that our sensitivity worsens more rapidly for increasing $m_S$ until $m_S$ becomes large enough for the spectrum to peak to the left of the SM $2\nu\beta\beta$ spectrum.
+Finally, we note that the PandaX collaboration has experimentally constrained $0\nu\beta\beta S$ emission in this scenario using $^{125}$Xe double beta decay data~\cite{PandaX:2025tls}.